Dyalog/Jarvis/Docker/README.md

 ## Jarvis web service framework

 Jarvis is Dyalog's web service framework, written in Dyalog APL.
-For more information about Jarvis, see (the Jarvis GitHub repository)[https://github.com/Dyalog/jarvis].
+For more information about Jarvis, see [the Jarvis GitHub repository](https://github.com/Dyalog/jarvis).
 The `dyalog/jarvis` container is built from the Docker subdirectory in that repository, and is designed to make it very easy to deploy Jarvis-based applications.

+Jarvis documentation can be found [here](https://dyalog.github.io/jarvis).

 ## Using the container